Zee1234/BenjaminLottStoryline/arcs/03-around/01-BringingBadTidings.md

 So, at least in his basement, he could always be hidden.

-And above?
-That is what chakra suppression was for, one of the first things his niece had taught him after he started showing promise, but not enough promise to really get anywhere.
-She said it was for if he was ever in danger and...

-Well he was always in danger here, was he not?

 ***

 Ben was reading a book on the upper floor when he heard a banging from below him.
 Not a violent banging.